 Next, we discuss the consistency of a classifier.
-In the standard margin-based classification literature, Fisher consistency (Lin (2002); Liu (2007)), also known as classification calibration (Bartlett, Jordan and McAuliffe (2006)), is a fundamental requirement of classifiers.
-For problems that require finding optimal ITRs using classification, a method is said to be Fisher consistent if the predicted treatment based on f^ leads to the best expectation of the outcome rewards (Zhao et al. (2012)).
-In other words, for binary problems, the method is Fisher consistent if $sign\{f^(x)\} = argmax_a R(x, a)$, where $R(x, a) = \int (R \mid X = x, A = a)dP$ is the expected reward for a given treatment a at a fixed a.
+In the standard margin-based classification literature, Fisher consistency (Lin, 2002; Liu, 2007), also known as classification calibration (Bartlett et al., 2006), is a fundamental requirement of classifiers.
+For problems that require finding optimal ITRs using classification, a method is said to be Fisher consistent if the predicted treatment based on f^ leads to the best expectation of the outcome rewards (Zhao et al., 2012).
+In other words, for binary problems, the method is Fisher consistent if $sign\{f^(\boldsymbol{x})\} = argmax_a R(\boldsymbol{x}, a)$, where $R(\boldsymbol{x}, a) = \int (R \mid \boldsymbol{X} = \boldsymbol{x}, A = a)dP$ is the expected reward for a given treatment a at a fixed a.
 Zhao et al. (2012) proved that the OWL method using the hinge loss is Fisher consistent for nonnegative rewards.
 In the next proposition, we provide a more general result that can be applied to various loss functions.

 Proposition 1.
 To find optimal ITRs using binary margin-based classifiers, assume that the rewards are nonnegative.
-Then, the method is Fisher consistent if

-$\ell(\cdot)$ is differentiable at 0, and $\ell(u) < \ell(-u)$, for any u > 0.
+Then, the method is Fisher consistent if $\ell(\cdot)$ is differentiable at 0, and $\ell(u) < \ell(-u)$, for any u > 0.

 Proposition 1 shows that in ITR problems, many binary margin-based classifiers are Fisher consistent.
-For instance, both soft and hard classifiers in the LUM loss family (Liu, Zhang and Wu (2011)) are Fisher consistent.
+For instance, both soft and hard classifiers in the LUM loss family (Liu et al., 2011) are Fisher consistent.
 Note that the LUM family uses a parameter c to control whether the classification is soft (c=0) or hard $(c\to\infty)$.
 See the appendix for additional information on LUM loss functions.

 In a standard margin-based classification, in addition to Fisher consistency, f^ can also be used to estimate the class conditional probabilities.
 This approach is widely used in the literature.
-See, for example, Hastie, Tibshirani and Friedman (2009) and Liu, Zhang and Wu (2011), among others.
+See, for example, Hastie et al. (2009) and Liu et al. (2011), among others.
 For completeness, we include a brief explanation on how to estimate probabilities using f^ in the appendix.
 For problems that employ binary classifiers to find optimal ITRs, the next theorem shows that when we use certain loss functions, f^ can be used to find the ratio between R(x, +1) and R(x, -1).